Dynamic Asset Allocation with Asset-Specific Regime Forecasts: Empirical Results

 \section{Empirical Results}

-This section presents the empirical results of strategy performance.
+This section presents the empirical results of strategy performance over the testing period from 2007 to 2023.
 In Section \ref{subsec:results individual}, we detail the performance of the \mbox{0/1} regime-switching strategy applied to each individual asset, aimed at assessing the financial implication of the accuracy of our asset-specific regime forecasts.
 Section \ref{subsec:portfolio res} then presents the performance of dynamic asset allocation strategies that incorporate our regime forecasts through three distinct portfolio models: minimum-variance (MinVar), mean-variance (MV), and equally-weighted (EW) portfolios.
 A sensitivity analysis follows to evaluate the robustness of these results.
 Throughout the empirical study, a one-way transaction cost of 5 basis points is applied.

 It is worth emphasizing that our primary objective is to demonstrate how the integration of asset-specific regime forecasts generated by our methodology can enhance portfolio construction, rather than performing a comparative study of the three portfolio models, which has been extensively studied in literature such as \citet{demiguel2009optimal, bessler2017}.
 We choose these models -- each offering distinct risk-return tradeoff to suit various investor preferences -- to translate our forecasting signals into asset allocation weights.
 Our analysis aims not to declare any portfolio model superior but to illustrate how each can benefit from our tailored regime forecasts.